 [391-3-1-.02(3)(a) and 40 CFR 63.7(b)(1)] - 4.1.3 Performance and compliance tests shall be conducted and data reduced in accordance with applicable procedures and methods specified in the Division's Procedures for Testing and Monitoring Sources of Air Pollutants.
 The methods for the determination of compliance with emission limits listed under Sections 3.2, 3.3, 3.4 and 3.5 are as follows: - a.
-Method 1 for the determination of sample point locations, - b.
-Method 2 for the determination of flow rate. - c.
-Method 3 or 3A for the determination of stack gas molecular weight, - d.
-Method 4 for the determination of stack gas moisture, - e.
-Method 5 or Method 17 as applicable, for the determination of Particulate Matter emissions.
-Procedures of 40 CFR 60.736 shall be used for Subpart UUU applicable sources, - f.
-Method 9 and the procedures contained in Section 1.3 of the above reference document for the determination of opacity, - g.
-Method 22 for the visual determination of fugitive emissions. - h.
-Conditional Test Method 027 for the determination of ammonia emissions.
+Method 1 for the determination of sample point locations. - b.
+Method 2 shall be used for the determination of stack gas flow rate. - c.
+Method 3 shall be used for the determination of stack gas molecular weight. - d.
+Method 3B shall be used to determine the emissions rate correction factor or excess air.
+Method 3A may be used as an alternative to Method 3B. - e.
+Method 4 shall be used for the determination of stack gas moisture. - f.
+Method 5 or Method 17, as applicable, shall be used to determine particulate matter concentration. - g.
+Method 7 or 7E shall be used for the determination of nitrogen oxide concentrations. - h.
+Method 9 and the procedures of Section 1.3 of the above referenced document shall be used for the determination of opacity. - i.
+Method 19, when applicable, to convert particulate matter and nitrogen oxide concentrations (i.e., grains/dscf for PM, ppm for gaseous pollutants), as determined using other methods specified in this section, to emission rates (i.e., lb/MMBtu). - j.
+Method 22 shall be used for the visual determination of fugitive emissions.